Become a leader in the new green economy.

 Curriculum

-Review Bachelor of Science in Sustainable Built Environments curriculum by semester and year or view or download the SBE program overview and curriculum, which is divided by new students (those admitted for Spring 2022 and beyond) and students admitted prior to Spring 2022, due to updated general education course requirements:
+Review Bachelor of Science in Sustainable Built Environments curriculum by semester and year or view or download the SBE program overview and curriculum for incoming first-year or transfer students:

 Overview and Curriculum for First-Year Students